Effective Treatments for Cataracts

 What are cataracts?

 Many people may believe that a cataract is a film over the eye lens.
 However, a cataract is actually a clouding of the normally clear lens of the natural eye.
 Seeing through cataracts is a bit like looking through a frosty or fogged-up window.
 This clouded, blurry vision can make it very difficult to drive, read, or even see the faces of your loved ones.
 Most cataracts develop slowly, but eventually, cataracts will start to interfere with your vision.
+Watch the video below for more information on how cataracts develop over time.

 - Blurry vision